HumanCellAtlas/metadata-schema/docs/structure.md

 ![Entities](images/unit_of_hierarcy.jpg)

 The metadata entity model supports units that can have one or more biomaterials or files as inputs or outputs.
-If the input is a biomaterial entity and the output is a file entity, the unit represents an assay.
-If both the input and output entities are files, the unit represents an analysis.
+If both the input and output of a process are biomaterials, this unit represents some form of sample preparation.
+If the input is a biomaterial and the output is a file, the unit represents what many scientists refer to as an "assay".
+If both the input and output of a process are files, the unit represents an analysis.
 This flexible model allows for the possibility of modeling synthetic biology experiments - for example a file is used as an input to produce a custom biomaterial - in the future.

 ![Entities](images/unit_scenarios.jpg)